HexnDex/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 7. chmod a+x hello - execute permission to all Task 8. chmod 007 hello - all permissions to only others and no permission to owner and owner groups Task 9. chmod 753 hello - all permission for owner, read and ex for group and write and ex for all others
+Task 7. chmod a+x hello - execute permission to all Task 8. chmod 007 hello - all permissions to only others and no permission to owner and owner groups Task 9. chmod 753 hello - all permission for owner, read and ex for group and write and ex for all others Task 10. chmod --reference=olleh hello - cript that sets the mode of the file hello the same as olleh’s mode